DanPearce/CI_PP1_KathyCakes/README.md

 <img src="docs/user-story-testing/user-testing-13.png">
 </details>

-14. As an owner, I want customers to be able to find all of our recipes easily.
+14. As an owner, I want customers to be able to find all our recipes easily.
-- The recipes page located on the nav bar is accessible at all times and when clicked brings you to the page where all of the recipes are located.
+- The recipes page located on the nav bar is always accessible and when clicked brings you to the page where all of the recipes are located.
 <details><summary>User Story 14</summary>
 <img src="docs/user-story-testing/user-testing-6-14.png">
 Result